Garbage and Yard Waste Preparation

 Tips for Preparing Items for Curbside Collection

-In order to reduce collection costs and increase efficiency and safety, the Solid Waste Services uses automated garbage and recycling collection trucks and in areas that have garbage and recycling carts.
+To reduce collection costs and increase efficiency and safety, the Solid Waste Services Department uses automated garbage and recycling collection trucks.
 Each driver operates a robotic arm to empty carts into the truck.
-As a result, bags or other items left outside the cart cannot be collected because there are no extra people on the truck to collect additional garbage.
+Bags or other items left outside the cart cannot be collected because there are no other workers on the truck to collect additional garbage.